 3. Replace the 5.56 with a more effective short to medium range cartridge, retaining the 7.62 in sharpshooter rifles and MGs.

 4. Replace both existing rounds in the dismounted infantry section with one new general purpose cartridge (GPC) with good long-range performance.

 The pros and cons of these options can be summarised as follows:

-Option 1: Various attempts have been and continue to be made to upgrade the performance of the 5.56 cartridge; in US service we have seen the MK262 and now the MK318 Mod 0 and the M855A1, and these all offer some improvements in performance.
-While final verdicts must await combat experience, these new rounds may mitigate to some degree the M855's penetration and effectiveness problems, but as their exterior ballistics more or less match the M855 they will not eliminate the need for larger-calibre small arms to cover the longer ranges.
+Option 1: Various attempts have been and continue to be made to upgrade the performance of the 5.56 mm cartridge; in US service we have seen the MK262 and now the MK318 Mod 0 and the M855A1, and these all offer some improvements in performance.
+These new rounds may mitigate to some degree the M855's penetration and effectiveness problems, but their exterior ballistics are not good enough to eliminate the need for larger-calibre small arms to cover the longer ranges.
 In any case, the degree of improvement is fundamentally limited by the small size and modest power of the cartridge.
 It's worth remembering that in many US states and in the UK, the 5.56 cartridge is considered insufficiently powerful to hunt anything other than small game, even when loaded with the more effective expanding bullets which are banned for military use.